fmuyassarov/cri-resource-manager/docs/policy/balloons.md

 - `ReservedPoolNamespaces` is a list of namespaces (wildcards allowed) that are assigned to the special reserved balloon, that is, will run on reserved CPUs.
 This always includes the `kube-system` namespace.
+- `AllocatorTopologyBalancing` affects selecting CPUs for new balloons.
+If `true`, new balloons are created using CPUs on package/die/NUMA with most free CPUs.
+This optimizes for performance and inflating balloons within the same package/die/NUMA.
+The default is `false`: pack new balloons tightly on the same packages/dies/NUMAs.
+This optimizes for powersaving by enabing deep sleep states on large parts of the hardware.
 - `BalloonTypes` is a list of balloon type definitions.
 Each type can be configured with the following parameters:
   - `Name` of the balloon type.
 This is used in pod annotations to